jax-ml/jax/docs/pallas/pipelining.md

 <!-- #endregion -->

 <!-- #region id="HFWcaAudW4z1" -->
 In a **memory-bound** regime it is useful to identify if the problem is the latency versus the bandwidth.
-If the bandwidth is the bottleneck, then the total runtime would take $\alpha + X / \beta$ seconds.
+If the bandwidth is the bottleneck, then the total runtime would take $\alpha + N(X / \beta)$ seconds.
 In contrast with a latency-bound regime, the memory copies happen serially because the bandwidth is already saturated.
 Being memory-bound is generally not ideal as there will be gaps in time where the processor is idle, and in most hardware configurations the memory bandwidth $\beta$ is orders of magnitude slower than the processing speed $F$.
 <!-- #endregion -->

 <!-- #region id="gqcCDsGg_sca" -->